Best hearing aid providers

-Click to watch our 'how to buy the best hearing aid' video and find out what you need to know before you part with any money.
+Click to watch our hearing aid buying guide video below and find out what you need to know about choosing a hearing aid before you part with any money.

-It's important to think carefully about where you buy your hearing aids from as it's not just a one-off transaction - regular aftercare and check-ups means that the relationship can go on for years.
+Getting a hearing aid is not just a one-off transaction - regular aftercare and check-ups means that your relationship with your hearing aid provider can last for years.

-We've surveyed more than 400 Which? members about their hearing aid buying experiences with high street retailers including Boots Hearing Care, Amplifon, Specsavers Hearcare and Hidden Hearing.
+To help you find the best provider, we surveyed more than 568 Which? members about their experiences buying a hearing aid from high street retailers including Boots Hearing Care, Amplifon, Specsavers Hearcare and Hidden Hearing.

-Our survey asked hearing aid customers about the range of products on offer, hearing aid prices, customer service and facilities at the UK's biggest hearing aid retailers.
+We asked hearing aid customers about the range of products they were offered, hearing aid prices, customer service and facilities at the UK's biggest hearing aid retailers.

-Scores and ratings are based on an online survey conducted in March and April 2014 of 407 Which? members who had bought a hearing aid from Amplifon, Boots, David Ormerod, Hidden Hearing, local independents and Specsavers within the previous three years.
+Scores and ratings are based on an online survey conducted in September 2016 of 638 Which? members who had bought a hearing aid from Amplifon, Boots, Hidden Hearing, local independents, Scrivens and Specsavers within the previous five years.

 Customer score is a combination of overall satisfaction and the likelihood that the person would recommend the provider they used to a friend.